stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Update Activity node

-This node let you add a Section, a Bookmark or a ToDO to an existing Activity
+This node let you add a Section, a Bookmark or a ToDO to an existing Activity.
+**NEW !** It also allows you to move an entry from one section to another.

 ## The New Activity node